-3
+CE 500 Research Methods 3

-22 000 (errer ear err 22 0 aamp as erm), 3

-Technology for Educators and Counselors CE 510 3
+CE 510 3

-Introduction to the Profession of Counseling

-CE 511 3
+Introduction to the Profession of Counseling CE 511 3

-Advanced Human Growth and Development

-CE 530 3
+Advanced Human Growth and Development CE 530 3

-Techniques of Counseling

-CE 550 3
+Techniques of Counseling CE 550 3

-Group Counseling

-CE 550Å 0
+Group Counseling CE 550A Fieldwork 0

-Fieldwork

 CE 560 3

-Psychological Testing and Assessment

-CE 570 3
+Psychological Testing and Assessment CE 570 3

-Career Counseling

-CE 610 3
+Career Counseling CE 610 3

-Practicum in Counseling

-CE 634 3
+Practicum in Counseling CE 634 3

-Interventions in School and

-Community Mental Health Counseling

-· · · · · · · · · · · · · · · · · · · 3

-Medical, Psychosocial & Vocational
+Interventions in School and Community Mental Health Counseling CE 644 Medical, Psychosocial & Vocational 3

 Aspects of Disability

-CE 645 3

-Management of Rehabilitation Counseling Programs
+CE 645 Management of Rehabilitation Counseling Programs 3

-CE 646 3

-Psychiatric & Vocational Rehabilitation
+CE 646 Psychiatric & Vocational Rehabilitation 3

 CE 647A 3

-Internship 1: Rehabilitation Counseling

-CE 647B 3
+Internship 1: Rehabilitation Counseling CE 647B 3

-Internship 2: Rehabilitation Counseling
+Internship 2: Rehabilitation Counseling Two electives 6

-One elective 3

 A variety of electives are available including two courses on trauma, and two related to addictions.
 The two addictions courses fulfill the 85 continuing education clock hours required by OASES for those pursuing the CASAC (Credentialed Alcohol and Substance Abuse Counselor) credential.
-The full extent of the additional requirements for this credential may be found at: www.oasas.state.ny.us/sqa/credentialing/CASACreq.cfm Note: St. Bonaventure University is a certified education and training provider for
+The full extent of the additional requirements for this credential may be found at: www.oasas.state.ny.us/sga/credentialing/CASACreg.cfm

-OASES.
+Note: St. Bonaventure University is a certified education and training provider for OASES.